splnkit/fluent-plugin-splunk-hec/README.md

 The HEC token.

+### endpoint (string) (optional)

+The HEC endpoint to which data will be sent.
+Default event endpoint expects Splunk Metadata in JSON payload. "raw" endpoint accepts any structured or unstructured data.

+Default value: `event`.

 ### index (string) (optional)

 The Splunk index to index events.
 When not set, will be decided by HEC.
 This is exclusive with `index_key`.